obah2008/Active-directory-project/Slack & Shuffle integration/Shuffle setup.md

 - The next step is using Shuffle to trigger a firewall rule to block an IP based on the response the SOC analyst gives Slack response.

+- To do this I'll be using Azure firewall

+## Setting up Azure firewall and integrating it to slack
+- Create a new firewall policy
+- Select the same resource group and region the virtual machines were installed in

 ## Note:
 I original planned on using a PFsense rule,